LaurentValerie/RecipesServer/README.md

 * Clone this repository
 * Change the dir to the root of the project
 * Edit [application.properties](src/main/resources/application.properties) - set database info (db url, db driver, username, password, dialect)
-* If you use a DBMS other than postgreSQL edit [build.gradle](./build.gradle) (need to add jdbc-driver to the dependencies block)
+* If you use a DBMS other than postgreSQL edit [build.gradle](./build.gradle) (need to add appropriate jdbc-driver to the dependencies block)

 ### Build :